felixrlopezm/Udacity-Nanodegree-program-Deep-Learning/README.md

-# Flowers Image Classifier
+# Bikesharing project
-Final project for the Udacity Nanodegree program: Deep Learning.
+Project for the Udacity Nanodegree program: Deep Learning.
 A first neural network for predicting daily bike rental ridership.

 In this project and in the framework of the aformentioned Udacity nanodegree program, I build a neural network to carry out a prediction about daily bike rental ridership on a real dataset!
 I apply forwardpass gradient descent, backpropagation and other related concepts directly with python code (and without using any other higher-level tool such as PyTorch).